It’s still happening!

 - Do you have an all or nothing attitude?

-I could have listed at least 20 common reasons why New Year’s Resolutions fail that I’ve seen over my three decades in the health and wellness industry.
+I could have listed at least 50 common reasons why New Year’s Resolutions fail, after seeing hundreds over my three decades in the health and wellness industry.

-But hey, we’re all busy right?
+But you’ve got decisions to make and actions to take?
 So here are my top 7.

 1. You don’t enjoy what you’re doing